megadix/express-recursive-routes-example/README.md

 # Automatically configure recursive routes in Express.js

-Example Node + Express.js project that shows how to recursively configure all routes in a directoy.
+Examples for [express-recursive-routes](https://github.com/megadix/express-recursive-routes), a small library to recursively configure Express.js routes in a folder.

 The project was created with IntelliJ IDEA "Node Express App" wizard using [express-generator](https://www.npmjs.com/package/express-generator) version 4.15.5